-We started our farms by purchasing 4 acers of land at the same time we launched our school in 2008.
+We started our farms by purchasing 4 acres of land at the same time we launched our Yogo Glory CentreAcademy school in 2008.
 With such prolific poverty in the region we recognized that in order for these children to thrive and excel academically we needed to provide a feeding program.
 Together, through the initiative of Youfeedthem (YFT) and some generous friends and family, we began providing two meals a day for all our students, with a large portion of that food derived from our farms.

 Despite such extreme poverty, we wanted to be part of a self-sustainable solution.
 So through YFT a plan was developed for parents or guardians that couldn’t afford to pay fees.
 Instead they would commit to working on the farms one day a week in exchange for their child attending school.
 This encourages parents to continue to take ownership and responsibility for their child’s school needs and develops commitment to community based efforts formed through our CBO.